 The Gurbani does not advocate not to keep the external body clean.
-However, on account of lack of understanding of the Gurmat (The Teaching or Wisdom of the SGGS…), many have turned the external cleanliness into a religious ritual – equating the outer neatness and cleanliness with the internal cleanliness (mental Purity, Divine or Gurmukh Lifestyle, Spiritual Life, etc.)!
-The Gurbani exposes the folly of emphasis on such Brahminical ritual of external cleanliness:
+However, on account of lack of understanding of the Gurmat Wisdom of the SGGS, many have turned the external cleanliness into a religious ritual – equating the outer neatness and cleanliness with the internal cleanliness (mental Purity, Divine or Gurmukh Lifestyle, Spiritual Life, etc.)!
+The Gurbani exposes the folly of emphasis on such Brahmanical ritual of external cleanliness:

-Hence, the real problem is that these external cleansing actions, for most of us, tend to be misconstrued as “necessary and sufficient”; thus presenting a slippery slope descending us down to a point where the need for internal cleanliness (of the mind) is deemed completely obliterate.
-Such trickery (“ਚਤੁਰਾਈ”) of the deluded, Mayaic, or ego-mind (Haumai) is out-rightly rejected by the SGGS.
+Hence, for most of us, the real problem is that these external cleansing actions tend to be misconstrued as ‘necessary and sufficient’; thus presenting a slippery slope descending us down to a point where the need for internal cleanliness (of the mind) is deemed completely obliterate.
+Such trickery (‘ਚਤੁਰਾਈ’) of the deluded or ego-mind (Haumai) as propagated by the crafty and illiterate Pujaaree-Vaad is out-rightly rejected by the SGGS.

 - ਜਲ ਕੈ ਮਜਨਿ ਜੇ ਗਤਿ ਹੋਵੈ ਨਿਤ ਨਿਤ ਮੇਂਡੁਕ ਨਾਵਹਿ ॥: If salvation can be obtained by bathing in water, then what about the frog, which is always bathing (always remain in water)? (sggs 484).